IAnalyzeGenomes/CallVars/README.md

 9) Functional annotation for germline variants using GATK Funcotator
 10) Functional annotation for somatic variants using GATK Funcotator
 11) Variant filtration for germline variants using GATK VariantFiltration
 12) Variant filtration for somatic variants using GATK VariantFiltration

+CallVars currently uses gnomAD allele frequency as a key filter to report variants, having either genomes or exomes allele frequency less than 0.5%, for clinical review.
+Also, [GATK guidelines](https://software.broadinstitute.org/gatk/documentation/article.php?id=6925) were used to apply generic hard-filtering to PASS/FAIL variants.

 # Setting up a working directory to run CallVars:
 All the below listed files/folders must be present in the working directory before you run CallVars.
 Make sure the names of files/folders match exctly as listed.